-As part of a National Police Check in Australia, it is mandatory for you to provide some personal information to verify and confirm your identity.
+As part of an Australian National Police Check , it is mandatory for you to provide some personal information to verify and confirm your identity.
 This information includes your legal names, as well as any previous names.
 For instance, if you are married and have taken your partner’s name, you will need to provide your maiden name.
 If you have had your name changed legally for any other reason, you will need to provide your previous names.

 All names must be spelt correctly and consistently.
 If Worker Checks or the alternative NPC provider you have used believes any of the information you have given to be inaccurate, you will be contacted to discuss the problem.

 What If I Have Had My Name Changed?